The Journal of One-day Surgery considers all articles of

 Articles should be prepared as Microsoft Word documents with

-double line spacing and wide margins.
-Submissions must be sent by
+standard line spacing and normal margins.
+Submissions must be sent

 Any source of funding should be declared and authors should also